dttctcs/seidr-react/README.md

 ### TableProvider

 `TableProvider` relies on an implementation of **Seidr's** `BaseModelRestApi`.
 Just provide the `resource_name` used in the implementation of the `BaseModelRestApi` and (assuming the paths are correct) enjoy the power of `TableProvider`.

-`Table` leverages `useTable` internally.
-Meaning, you can interact with your `BaseModleRestApi` implementation using the api methods provided by `useTable`.

 ### Authentication